JK-Cobre-Help/CRISPR-ScreenAnalysis/README.md

 + **QC Steps** – `fastq1`/`fastq2` are passed directly to FastQC and MultiQC.
 + **MAGeCK Count** – `sample` names become the `--sample-label` list; FASTQ paths are passed to `--fastq` / `--fastq-2`.
 + **Design Matrix Building** – Only rows with `include_mle = true` are included.
 The `factor` column determines grouping for β score estimation.
 + **Plotting** – `factor` labels are used to determine control vs treatment in MAGeCKFlute visualizations.
 The first `factor` provided will be set as the control (x-axis) while the last `factor` provided will be the treatment (y-axis) of the β score plots.
+The last factor will also be used for FDR coloring and label significant genes.

 ### Troubleshooting Common Errors
 | Problem | Cause | Fix |